markfinger/webpack-build/README.md

 build.workers.spawn();
 ```

 By default, 2 worker processes will be spawned.
-If you want to spawn more, pass a number in which indicates
+If you want to spawn more, pass a number in.
-how many you want.

 ```javascript
 var os = require('os');